 I tell this story pretty often because I think it’s a perfect example of things not always being as they seem.
 I came from a college teaching background and had every intention of returning to that after completing my second Master’s degree.
 Much to my dismay, theatre teaching jobs at the college level were rapidly disappearing in a changing economy.
 I answered an ad for a part-time drama teacher at Morgan Park Academy.

 The job description intrigued me, but the prospect of teaching Middle School terrified me.
 I had loathed Middle School as a student.
 My grand plan was to take the job for one year and continue to search for college positions.
-That was eleven years ago.
+That was a long time ago.

 In my first year, way back in 2002, I found that my own Middle School experiences made me well-suited to teach that level.
 I remembered what it was I didn’t like and made every effort to effect a change in my classroom.
 My mantra was “If I can make one kid’s life a little bit better, for 42 minutes, one time, then I have achieved something.”
-I am thrilled to get to work with that on a larger scale now as the Dean of Middle School.
+I am thrilled to get to work with that on a larger scale now as Middle School principal.

 Who are your mentors?

 In elementary school, my favorite teacher was Mrs. Briggs, my strict yet loving fourth-grade social studies teacher.
 Mrs. Briggs encouraged each of us to pursue things we were passionate about, and she had very high expectations of each of us.
 While her class was admittedly not my favorite, she recognized my interest in theatre and cast me in my first “real” role, and she helped me start a stamp collecting club.